Chengdu Daci Temple: Finding Zen in the Heart of the Busy City

 • Cultural Workshops: On Saturday afternoons, Daci Temple often hosts workshops such as Thangka painting or herbal sachet making (reservation recommended).

-IV.
-Souvenirs: Taking the Calm Home
+V. Souvenirs: Taking the Calm Home

 The gift shop at Daci Temple Chengdu offers tasteful souvenirs that blend tradition with modern design: